 Relentless demand drives expansion of Hydro66 data centre

-Following increased demand that is showing no signs of abating, Hydro66 has announced an extension to its data centre in Sweden.
+Following increased demand that is showing no signs of abating, Hydro66 has announced an extension to its data center in Sweden.

-The company currently maintains the largest high-performance computing (HPC) data centre in the Nordics and asserts it has been constantly at the forefront of pushing the message of clean green power at hyperscale.
+The company currently maintains the largest high-performance computing (HPC) data center in the Nordics and asserts it has been constantly at the forefront of pushing the message of clean green power at hyperscale.

 Later this year Hydro66 will make available 8 MW and 400 racks over 1,000 square metres of IT space for HPC apps such as AI, rendering and hashrate services.